confessore/cbat/README.md

-Welcome to the unofficial Rust client library for the Coinbase Advanced Trade API
+Welcome to the unofficial Rust crate for the Coinbase Advanced Trade API

 Set your environment variables